Hiding Assets in Bankruptcy

 • creating fake liens or mortgages to make the assets seem like they have no value.

-How Will the Trustee Find Hidden Assets?
+How Does a Bankruptcy Trustee Find Hidden Assets?

 What Happens If You Honestly Forget to List an Asset?